 A Life of Adventure

 In 1850, Morris joined a group of 72 men from Fayette County on a gold-prospecting mission to California.
-The group traveled on the legendary Oregon Trail for part of their journey, and spent the winter in California looking for gold.
-Their return journey to Ohio included a steamer trip down the west coast, an overland journey to Panama, and then river travel, “…to New Orleans, then up the Mississippi River to the Ohio River…” to home .
-The descriptions of this adventure confirmed that Morris was indeed a wanderer with a love of adventure!
+They traveled on the legendary Oregon Trail for part of their journey and spent the winter in California prospecting for gold.
+Their return to Ohio included a steamer trip down the west coast, an overland journey to Panama, and then river travel, “…to New Orleans, then up the Mississippi River to the Ohio River…” to home .
+The description of the journey confirmed that Morris was indeed a wanderer with a love of adventure!

-In 1852, Morris married Sarah Row , and over the next decade they would have five children .
-Sarah valued time with her husband and children above everything else, and over the years, would-be adventurer Morris settled into a comfortable life with his beloved wife and family.
+In 1852, Morris married Sarah Row, and over the next decade they would have five children .
+Morris knew that Sarah valued time with her family above anything else, and over the years, he settled into a comfortable life with Sarah and his beloved children.

-But the Civil War would change everything for the Rowe family.
+But the Civil War would change everything for the family.

-On 23 July 1862, Morris enlisted in Company K of the 90th Ohio Volunteer Infantry, or OVI .
-Eleven days later, he was promoted to the rank of Captain.
-He was one of only 38 commissioned officers in the 943-member regiment .
+On 23 July 1862, Morris enlisted in Company K of the 90th Ohio Volunteer Infantry .
+Eleven days later, he was promoted to the rank of Captain and became one of only 38 commissioned officers in the 943-member regiment .

-That his family was proud of his service was obvious; a September 1862 newspaper article described how his father Jesse refused to help a man purchase land in Fayette County .
-According to the article, the man told Jesse Rowe that he was “neutral,” and refused to choose a side in the Civil War.
-Jesse responded that there was no neutrality during the war, and that every man “…must either be shot as a rebel, or take a gun as a Union man and go to shooting.”
+That his family was proud of his service was obvious; an 1862 newspaper article described how his father Jesse refused to help a man purchase land in Fayette County .
+According to the report, the man said that he was neutral and refused to choose a side in the Civil War.
+Jesse responded that there was no neutrality, and that every man “…must either be shot as a rebel, or take a gun as a Union man and go to shooting.”

-Morris’s injury was thought to be minor, but it was apparently serious enough that he was sent home for a short time in early 1863.
-He later rejoined the 90th at Camp Cripple Creek in Tennessee .
-By then, however, his time in the service was coming to an end, over one year ahead of schedule.
+Morris’s injury was thought to be minor, but it was serious enough that he was sent home for a short time in early 1863.
+Though he rejoined the 90th at Camp Cripple Creek in Tennessee, his time in the service came to an end shortly thereafter, more than one year ahead of schedule .